alexanderbea/Weather-prediction-on-Mars-using-LSTM-NN-HDFS-and-HBase/README.md

 ![](https://github.com/alexanderbea/Weather-prediction-on-Mars-using-LSTM-NN-HDFS-and-HBase/blob/main/Images/Figure%204.PNG)

 In Figure 4, it becomes clear that the prediction is fairly accurate.
-Thereafter, save the model to disk so that one can load it in our prediction notebook in the next step.
-In the next Figure 5, plot the previous 7 days min, max and average temperature that have been loaded from the CurrWeekTemp-API in our prediction-notebook as well as the day-a-head average temperature prediction (marked red as a red star).
+Thereafter, save the model to disk so that one can load it in the prediction notebook in the next step.
+In the next Figure 5, plot the previous 7 days min, max and average temperature that have been loaded from the CurrWeekTemp-API in the prediction-notebook as well as the day-a-head average temperature prediction (marked red as a red star).

 ![](https://github.com/alexanderbea/Weather-prediction-on-Mars-using-LSTM-NN-HDFS-and-HBase/blob/main/Images/Figure%205.PNG)